COVID-19 News and Information

 - If surfaces are dirty, clean them: Use detergent or soap and water prior to disinfection.

-- Go online and request an absentee ballot by mail for the May 12 Special Election, here.
+- Go online and request an absentee ballot by mail for the August 11, 2020 primary, here.

 - Follow us on our social media pages, sign up for our weekly e-newsletter, here or watch our City Channel 991 on Charter Spectrum.
 Any critical information on cancellations, building closures, meeting cancellations, etc., will be provided through those channels and posted on the City website.